-Both the PEN-F and the GX7 have been discontinued, but can regularly be found used on eBay.
+Both the PEN-F and the GX7 have been discontinued, but can regularly be found used on ebay.
 The GX7 was replaced by the Panasonic GX85, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Panasonic GX7 Manual.
+Further information on the features and operation of the PEN-F and GX7 can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Panasonic GX7 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus PEN-F and the Panasonic GX7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.